GeekLaunch/geeklaunch.github.io/content/blog/how-to-verify-domain-name-on-github-with-namecheap.md

 ---
-title: "How to Verify a Domain Name on GitHub with Namecheap"
+title: 'How to Verify a Domain Name on GitHub with Namecheap'
 date: 2020-01-27T17:10:36-06:00
 description: "Let's take a closer look at DNS records and verify a domain on GitHub"
 ---